Sargamp16/sdet-journey-2026/day-02/README.md

 These concepts will be heavily used in automation.

-For example, automated tests often work with arrays of:
+Automation code frequently works with:

-* test results
+* API responses
-* API response objects
+* Test data
-* test data
+* Users
-* users
+* Products
-* products
+* Test results
-* transactions
+* Configuration objects
-* configuration objects
+* Arrays of test cases

 A common pattern will be: